 Academic teachers may be sent abroad to:

-- conduct joint research with a foreign institution if they are involved in research in Poland;
+conduct joint research with a foreign institution if they are involved in research in Poland;

-- participate in conferences;
+participate in conferences;

-- carry out teaching assignments;
+carry out teaching assignments;

-- follow a postgraduate programme, or doctoral programme / studies if they have adequate research achievements and at least one-year work experience in a given specialisation area; undertake research, artistic or specialist placements; take a foreign language or another course upgrading their professional skills; or undertake a practical placement.
+follow a postgraduate programme, or doctoral programme / studies if they have adequate research achievements and at least one-year work experience in a given specialisation area; undertake research, artistic or specialist placements; take a foreign language or another course upgrading their professional skills; or undertake a practical placement.

+In such cases, related costs can be covered by the sending institution that awards a grant for subsistence and accommodation costs.
 The sending institution may also grant other benefits; in particular, it may reimburse costs of travel, insurance, research materials / resources, and visa charges.